Mother upset after officer blocks handicap loading zone

 “He’s non-ambulatory.
 He’s non-verbal, and we don’t do things that he can’t do.
 Just for somebody to have total disregard for anybody’s accessibility when they’re the ones that are suppose to be enforcing it, it was just extremely frustrating,” said Cunningham.

-According to Cunningham, the car was parked there for over three hours and she was not the only one who had an issue getting in and out of the car.
+According to Cunningham, the car was parked there for more than three hours, and she was not the only one who had an issue getting in and out of the car.

 Since posting the picture, she has received a lot of support, but also some backlash from people.

-12 News reached out to JPD for a reason to the incident, but have not heard back.
+WJTV 12 News reached out to the Jackson Police Department for a reason to the incident, but we have not heard back.